 - Network with peers

-Once selected, fellows will meet for 10 monthly sessions.
+Once selected, fellows will meet for 9 monthly sessions (October to May).
 The meetings will immerse RTD fellows in the national education crisis and convert them into energetic, effective catalysts of change.

 The sessions are focused on important topics in education reform and are led by education practitioners who are currently grappling with the issues.
 Fellows are given 1-2 hours of homework each month to appropriately prepare for the sessions and then get a chance to ask questions, discuss, and debate the issues with their peers and the education leaders brought in to present the topic.